Joseph-ctrl7/3303Pproject/README.md

 TestCases - This class is used to run tests on the whole system.

+Set Up Instructions:
+To run the system on a computer, the Main method is located in the Floor class : Run > Main as a Java Application When prompted to input values: Select -> input.txt When prompted to select a request file: Select -> elevatorInputs.txt

 System Flow:
 -	Floor requests an elevator and sends it to the scheduler
 -	Scheduler decides which elevator to send the request